saranobrega/saranobrega/README.md

 🌱 I’m currently performing an Artificial Intelligence Internship focused on Computer Vision, Deep Learning and NLP.

-🔭 I’m currently taking a [course on MLOps](https://www.coursera.org/learn/introduction-to-machine-learning-in-production)
+🔭 I’m currently learning MLOps and Azure

 📫 How to reach me: Email - saranobregafn@gmail.com

 - - -

 ## Outside of work, I enjoy...